kanbanyte/sepa/assessments/design.md

 > *An alternative approach can also be adopted, In any case, the design decisions need to be justified.]*

 ## Design Verification
+The following sequence diagram offers a visual representation of how the proposed system complies with the project requirements by showing the interactions between components and the continuous flow of operations.
+It depicts the real-time object detection and communication of object positions which enables autonomous operation and ongoing learning and adaptation.

 ``` mermaid
 sequenceDiagram
     participant G as GUI